Explore Courses

 The career path offers a solid mix of financial stability, growth potential, and independence.
 Most dentists build fulfilling careers whether they start as associates, pursue specialization, or open private clinics.
 For professionals who value long-term career security and patient-focused work, dentistry continues to stand out.
 With steady demand across provinces, the dentist salary Canada supports a well-rounded, respected lifestyle.

-What is the average starting salary for a dentist in Canada?
+What is the average salary of a Dentist in Canada?

 What is the average salary for internationally trained dentists in Canada?